Kierancz/nextjs-react-native-starter/README.md

-# nextjs-react-native-boilerplate
+# nextjs-react-native-starter

 ## Contents

 This [lerna](https://github.com/lerna/lerna) monorepo contains two apps, as described below.

-The first app is a [Next.js](https://nextjs.org/) (hybrid SSG/SSR react framework) [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) that demos various hardware integrations through the `webview-state-bridge`.
+The first app is a [Next.js](https://nextjs.org/) (hybrid SSG/SSR react framework) [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) that demos various hardware integrations through the [webview-state-bridge](https://github.com/obsense/webview-state-bridge).

 The second is a simple `react-native` app running without the overhead of [Expo](https://expo.io/) (`webview-state-bridge` is fully compatible with Expo).
 The native app code is minimal, as a primary goal of this package is to provide the means to use traditional rock-solid web technologies we know and love such as react for the majority of the app code, while react-native is used as a native API provider to the react app with `webview-state-bridge` as the intuitive bridge between the two.